gmc-code/PC-Pillow/docs/Image/Image_quantize.rst

 Quantize by image palette
 ------------------------------

-| The code below produces an image converted to P mode with the specified image palette..
+| The code below produces an image converted to P mode with the specified image palette.

 | The code below.